top of page

 a.
 Use a Nominee Manager

 A nominee manager is an individual or entity appointed to act as the public face of the LLC.
-This person's name will be listed on the public record, while the valid owner's identity remains confidential.
+This person's name will be listed on the public record, and the valid owner's identity will remain confidential.
 It's essential to have a legally binding agreement in place to ensure the nominee manager has no control or ownership stake in the business.

 b.
 Set Up a Holding Company